aabadie/riot-course-exercises/riot-basics/thread-concurrency/README.md

   to add the 200ms delay. `US_PER_MS` macro is also useful for converting ms in us.

-- Implement the logic of the writer thread: every 100ms it will modify the content of the buffer.
-Here we want to simmulate an action that takes time, so this should be done in 3 steps:
+- Implement the logic of the writer thread: it will modify the content of the buffer and the wait 100ms before doing so again.
+Here we want to simulate an action that takes time, so this should be done in 3 steps:
   - Write some content in the buffer (use `sprintf` or equivalent)
-  - Wait 500ms
+  - Wait 200ms
   - Write the end of the content in the buffer
   ```c
   size_t p = sprintf(data.buffer, "start: %"PRIu32"", xtimer_now().ticks32);